 “What’re you doing, Miller?”
 Gabe asked Jahrys’s chicken.
 “Go keep Ebanie company.
 She needs you.”

-Miller wobbled away over to Kat and Ebanie.
+Miller cocked his head to one side and blinked before wobbling away over to Kat and Ebanie again.
 Ebanie opened her arms so Miller could jump back into them.
 She kissed Miller’s forehead and held him close to her chest.

 “Hargh!”
 Taygar agreed.

 “We have rabbits,” Old Lan said.